 Students on a monthly payment plan are required to make their payments by the first day of each month.
 Students who pay after the first day of the month will be subject to a 10% late fee.
-After the 5th day, an additional \$5 late fee will be charged per day.
-Unless evidence of legitimate mitigating circumstances can be verified by the Bursar, after the 30th day, students who are still behind in their payments will be dropped from their current classes and have their Payment Plan switched to a Quarterly Plan.
-International students dropped from their current classes will need to consult immediately with their DSO.
+Starting on the 5th day, an additional \$5 late fee will be charged per day.
+After the 20^{th} day but prior to the 25^{th} day, the Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if they have failed to pay by the 30^{th} day.
+Unless evidence of legitimate mitigating circumstances can be verified by the Bursar, after the 30^{th} day, students who are still behind in their payments will be dropped from their current classes.

+International students dropped from their current classes must by law have their I-20 forms immediately terminated.
+This will also result in administrative dismissal from the University.
+Therefore, these students will need to consult immediately with their DSO.